 Deposits

 A deposit of one month’s rent is usually required to secure the property and cover any damage to the property beyond normal wear and tear.
-As landlords are allowed to make reasonable deductions for any damages to the property, tenants are advised to ensure that a detailed inventory is carried out at the start and end of a tenancy agreement to avoid incurring unjust penalties.
+Landlords are allowed to make reasonable deductions for any damages to the property, so ensure that a detailed inventory is carried out at the start and end of a tenancy agreement to avoid incurring unjust penalties.

-It’s important to establish what utilities or services are included in the rental costs and who is responsible for maintenance and repair costs.
-Utilities are often something that the tenant is expected to take care of separately from the monthly rental fee.
-Minneapolis is very cold during the winter and electricity bills are bound to be high as a result.
-New arrivals should take this into consideration and ensure their rental accommodation has adequate central heating.
+It’s important to establish what utilities or services are included in your rental costs and who handles maintenance and repair responsibilities.
+Utilities are often something that you’re expected to arrange separately from your monthly rental fee.
+Minneapolis winters can be brutal, and heating bills will certainly spike during the coldest months.
+You should factor these seasonal costs into your budget and ensure your rental accommodation has adequate central heating before signing any lease.

 Buying property in Minneapolis